• About Me

 Do you have a rewards program that will take care of a few gifts or any gift cards laying around that need to be cashed in?

 7. Gather any coupons you have that match your gift ideas.
-For example, do you plan to get a few gifts at JCPenney or Bed, Bath, & Beyond?

-If you receive their coupons in the mail, this is the time to use these if they are not expired.
+If you receive coupons in the mail, this is the time to use these if they are not expired.
 You also still have time to wait to see if any of these items go on sale.

 8. Decide the deadline for purchasing these gifts.
 When do you need to have them purchased and wrapped by?
-Is there a party at the beginning of December?
-Can you wait until closer to Christmas?

 9. Add up your spending column for each gift and make sure that you have not gone over your budget.
-Go through and make any changes if you have gone over your budget.

 10. Plan your shopping trips, take your list with you, and enjoy saving money and staying within your budget this holiday season!

-Do you have a Christmas gift budget already in place?
-Do you plan to create one?
-Let us know your throughts on a Christmas budget below.
+Let us know your thoughts on a Christmas budget below.
 Be sure to add any tips that work for you.

 Filed Under: Money Saving Tips